railwayapp/docs/src/docs/develop/cli.md

 # Link to a project
 railway link
 ```

-Prompts you to select a team, project, and environment to associate with your current directory.
+This prompts you to select a team, project, and environment to associate with
+your current directory.
 Any future commands will be run against this project and environment.

 ### Create a Project